 - 2.1.
 The Centre uniform shall consist of a black and orange Melville Roar singlet with Tiger motif, and plain black shorts, briefs or cycle shorts. - 2.2.
-Shorts are to be above the knee and no advertising logos greater than 5cm x 3cm are allowed.
-(Black tape can be placed over logos if needed.).
-Stitching must be black in colour. - 2.3.
-Changes to the Centre uniform must be approved by the Association in accordance with WALA constitution. - 2.4.
+Shorts are to be above the knee and if a manufacturers logo is present, the logo must not exceed 7cm x 5cm.
+(Black tape can be placed over logos if needed.). - 2.3.
+Athletes may wear compression shorts, however if worn, they must be predominately black, or skin colour. - 2.4.
+Changes to the Centre uniform must be approved by the Association in accordance with LAWA Rules of Competition.
+There is a two year transition period for any approved uniform amendments.
+On completion of the transition timeframe, all athletes are to be fitted in the current approved uniform. - 2.5.
 Club uniforms are defined in the Orange Book and are to be worn at all Centre Competitions.
-Amendments to club uniforms are to be presented to the Committee for acceptance prior to season commencement. - 2.5.
-Current age and registration numbers must be attached to the singlet (either sewn, hand tacked or pinned).
+Amendments to club uniforms are to be presented to the Centre Committee for acceptance prior to season commencement. - 2.6.
+Current age and registration numbers must be attached to the singlet (either sewn, hand tacked or pinned) in accordance with the LAWA Rules of Competition.
 Registration numbers are to be attached to the centre, front of the singlet and age tags are to be attached to the left hand shoulder of the uniform top.
-Other badges are to be attached, as required by the Association or the Centre. - 2.6.
-Each competitor must be attired in the correct club uniform from the commencement of the Season. - 2.7.
-For Centre competitions an athlete will be disqualified if they are out of uniform. - 2.8.
-For State competitions, an athlete not wearing the correct uniform may be disqualified. - 2.9.
-There is a two year transition period for any approved uniform amendments.
-On completion of the transition timeframe, all athletes are to be fitted in the current approved uniform.
+Other badges are to be attached, as required by the Association or the Centre. - 2.7.
+Each competitor must be attired in the correct club uniform from the commencement of the Season.
+Where this is not possible (e.g. manufacturing delays) an exemption may be sought from the Executive Committee, through the Club delegate. - 2.8.
+For Centre competitions, if an athlete is out of uniform an initial caution will be given in the first instance.
+An athlete will be suspended from competition, if they fail to comply with the regulation and remain out of uniform. - 2.9.
+For State competitions, an athlete not wearing the correct uniform will receive an infringement notice and may be disqualified.